You are Here: Home > FAQ's

 34

-The birth of a mentally retarded child produces immense pressures to all the family members.
+The birth of a intellectually disabled child produces immense pressures to all the family members.
 Do all families having such children experience the same ?

-1. Are there any specific signs by which we can know that the child is mentally retarded ?
+1. Are there any specific signs by which we can know that the child is intellectually disabled ?

-Children with mental retardation do not form a uniform group.
-The nature of mental retardation, its severity, and the child's ability to cope with the problem all influence how this disability is visible to an observer.
+Children with intellectual disability do not form a uniform group.
+The nature of intellectual disability, its severity, and the child's ability to cope with the problem all influence how this disability is visible to an observer.
 However there are some specific signs and symptoms which can help in early identification of delayed development in a child (WHO, 1989):

 • The person does not learn new activities as easily as other people,